-This paper studies how the presence of adult entertainment establishments affects the incidence of sex crimes, including sexual abuse and rape.
-We build a high frequency daily and weekly panel that combines the exact location of not-self-reported sex crimes with the day of opening and exact location of adult entertainment establishments in New York City.
-We find that these businesses decrease sex crime by 13% per police precinct one week after the opening, and have no effect on other types of crimes.
-The results imply that the reduction is mostly driven by potential sex offenders frequenting these establishments rather than committing crimes.
-We also rule out
+In this paper we study how the presence of adult entertainment establishments affects the incidence of sex crimes.
+We build a high-frequency daily and weekly panel that combines the exact location of non-self-reported sex crimes with the day of opening and exact location of adult entertainment establishments in New York City.
+We find that these businesses decrease sex crime by 13% per police precinct one week after the opening, and have no effect on other types of crime.
+The results suggest that the reduction is mostly driven by potential sex offenders frequenting these establishments rather than committing crimes.